cszhangLMU/OBD-Finder/README.md

 ![Figure 2: Ten groups of new Oracle Bone duplicates discovered by our OBD-Finder model.](./case-10.png)

-We also conduct extensive experiments on a large dataset of OB copies.
+We also conduct extensive experiments on a large dataset of OB copies [11].
 We compare our model with state-of-the-art CBIR and image matching methods, showing that our model achieves Top-K recall performance comparable to state-of-the-art methods, but with significantly accelerated computational efficiency and substantially reduced GPU memory consumption.
 Our model also attains the highest simplified mean reciprocal rank scores for both Top-5 and Top-15 retrieval results, demonstrating that it excels at prioritizing correct matches.

 ------